 Experiencing Kyoto by night is an essential part of any visit to Japan’s city of tradition.
 Walking through the old town’s lantern-lit wooden streets is an otherworldly experience not to be missed!

-We’ll begin our Kyoto tour at Minamiza Theatre in Kyoto’s famed Geisha district of Gion.
+We’ll begin our Kyoto tour at Gion Corner in Kyoto’s famed Geisha district of Gion.
 As we wander, there’s a good chance you’ll see both Geiko and Maiko breezing through the narrow alleyways of the old quarter.

 We’ll then avoid the crowds a second time as we dart into the backstreets of northern Gion, walking through the narrow streets lined with smaller and more modern clubs and bars — a fascinating contrast to the quarter’s old buildings and historical air.